 - Cost savings.
 Without the need to depend on retraining parameters, which can be time-intensive and costly, RAG can potentially lower the computational and financial costs of running LLM-powered chatbots in an enterprise setting.

-How Is RAG Different From Fine Tuning?
+How Is Retrieval Augmented Generation Different From Fine Tuning LLMs?

-RAG and fine tuning have emerged as key ways to extend an LLM’s capabilities and knowledge beyond its initial training data.
+RAG and search tuning have emerged as key ways to extend an LLM’s capabilities and knowledge beyond its initial training data.
 They aim to add domain-specific knowledge to a pre-trained language model, but they differ in the way they introduce and implement new knowledge.

 Fine tuning, which occurs downstream of NLP tasks, takes a pre-trained language model and fine tunes it with additional training data for a particular task.
 This approach involves adjusting the model’s internal parameters for a specialized body of knowledge, such as industry-specific use cases.